srini2014/TidyData/CodeBook.md

 3. subject_test / subject_train: File with the information on the 30 volunteers participating the experiment.
 Subjects represeted by numeric data of length 1.

 4. y_train/y_test: File with information with 6 activities.
-Activities represnted by numeric data of lenth 1.
+Activities represnted by numeric data of length 1.
 1 WALKING
 2 WALKING_UPSTAIRS
 3 WALKING_DOWNSTAIRS